Night of the Twisters: Plot

-At the armory, Stacey and Arthur reunite with their relieved father, working in his office, who had been out searching for his two oldest children the previous night.
-Just before Minetti escorts Danny to the Kmart where Linda and Ryan are, Mr. Darlington informs Danny that he doesn't know the whereabouts of John or Goldie.
-With all streets barricaded either by bulldozers and various emergency vehicles or downed lines and water on the roadway, Mrs. Minetti offers to either take Danny to her house in Doniphan or back to the armory; Danny asks to walk the way to the Kmart on his own, and dodges all obstacles along the way once he departs.
-When he arrives, he finds out the store's parking lot has been turned into an emergency command post and all civilians taken to the store were evacuated during the night due to high water, being transported to other shelters.
+At the armory, Stacey and Arthur reunite with their father, working in his office, who was out searching for his two oldest children the previous night.
+Before Minetti escorts Danny to the Kmart where Linda and Ryan are, Mr. Darlington reveals that he does not know the whereabouts of John or Goldie.
+With all streets barricaded either by bulldozers and emergency vehicles or downed lines and water on the roadway, Danny walks to the Kmart on his own.
+There, he finds out the store's parking lot was turned into an emergency command post and all civilians taken to the store were evacuated during the night due to high water, being transported to other shelters.

-Just as Dan makes a run for it back to his destroyed house to see if either of his parents went there, John – with Linda and Ryan in the passenger's seat – drives up behind in his pickup truck as Danny crosses Fonner Park, where the family is reunited.
-Danny finds out that the tornado that hit Phillips had missed the farm (although the crops in the farmland were flooded by the heavy rain accompanying the storm), and that John spent much of the overnight searching around Grand Island for the rest of the family after returning to town and the remnants of their home on Sand Crane Drive around 1:15 a.m., eventually finding Linda and Ryan at a Presbyterian church – where they and Mrs. Smiley were sleeping on a rug in the minister's study – three hours and 15 minutes later but unable to find Danny when at the police station.
-The Hatches later arrive at their home, staring at the tattered remains from inside the truck.
+As Dan runs to his destroyed house to see if either of his parents went there, John – with Linda and Ryan in the passenger's seat – drives up behind in his pickup truck as Danny crosses Fonner Park, where the family is reunited.
+The tornado that hit Phillips had missed the farm (although the crops in the farmland were flooded by the rain accompanying the storm), and John spent much of the overnight searching around Grand Island for the rest of the family after returning to town and the remnants of their home on Sand Crane Drive around 1:15 a.m., eventually finding Linda and Ryan at a Presbyterian church – where they and Mrs. Smiley were sleeping on a rug in the minister's study – three hours and 15 minutes later but unable to find Danny when at the police station.

-In the epilogue, Danny explains what happened in the year since the storm.
-The family temporarily stayed on the Hatch farm, along with Arthur, whose family members stayed elsewhere, with Stacey living with her friend Evelyn, while Ronnie Vae (who did not talk or speak for three days after being tossed into the bushes by the tornado) stayed with cousins in California, before the Hatches and Darlingtons moved into government-provided trailers that August.
-Goldie – who, after being rescued from the destroyed Meves Bowl, wound up being taken to Omaha by a truck driver, where she stayed in a hotel, before reuniting with the Hatches on the farm the following Friday by transport from a Red Cross volunteer – opted to move into an apartment closer to the center of Grand Island.
-People in and outside of town help bring food and supplies to Grand Island, including Mrs. Smiley, who – with the help of some Mennonites – served canned food to others in town.
+The family temporarily stays on the Hatch farm, along with Arthur, whose family members stay elsewhere, with Stacey living with her friend Evelyn, while Ronnie Vae (who does not speak for three days after the tornado) stays with cousins in California, before the Hatches and Darlingtons move into government-provided trailers in August.
+Goldie – who, after being rescued from the destroyed Meves Bowl, was taken to Omaha by a truck driver, where she stays in a hotel, before reuniting with the Hatches on the farm the following Friday by transport from a Red Cross volunteer – opts to move into an apartment closer to the center of Grand Island.
+People in and outside of town help bring food and supplies to Grand Island, including Mrs. Smiley, who – aided by Mennonites – serves canned food to people there.